-About two years ago, I discovered so-called “travel hacking” and after reading countless blogs and hours of hours of research, I decided that I wanted to put my expertise into practice and plan a round the world trip (and honeymoon) where my partner and I would try out some of the top first class cabins in the world and stay at a number of 5-star hotels.
+About two years ago, I discovered so-called “travel hacking” and after reading countless blogs and hours of hours of research, I decided that I wanted to put my expertise into practice and eventually planned a round the world trip (and honeymoon) where my partner and I would try out some of the top first class cabins in the world and stay at a number of 5-star hotels.
 And I’d do this by spending less than 1% of the amount of money needed to pull off this trip with cash by using miles and points earned from credit card rewards.
 So here’s how it went.

 Los Angeles to Tokyo (LAX to NRT)